 What’s driving this mass exodus?
 No surprise, it appears to be led by people re-evaluating their career options as many companies are asking employees to return to work without the option to work remotely.

-It’s also fueled by people who are feeling burned out or see a lack of career growth opportunities at their current company.
+It’s also fueled by people feeling burned out or seeing a lack of career growth opportunities at their current company.

 The good news in all of this is that companies will have a LOT of roles to fill.
-The bad news is that this means there will be a LOT more competition for those same roles.
+The bad news is that there will be a LOT more competition for those same roles.
 Being a cookie-cutter candidate will not land you your next Product Manager job.

 1. Don’t quit until you’ve been hired elsewhere

 It’s always easier to get a job when you have a job.
 You are perceived as more valuable to prospective employers.
 The risk of quitting before you land a job is that you could end up with a career gap that you may have to explain later on.
-You should also know how long you can go without having any income or health insurance.
-Obviously, this is a highly personal decision and you may have very valid reasons for needing to quit immediately.
+You should also know how long you can go without income or health insurance.
+This is a highly personal decision, and you may have very valid reasons for needing to quit immediately.
 Do what is best for you.

 2. Build your network

 Using your network to find a job is the most effective thing you can do.
-Research shows that 80% of the available jobs are not even posted in online sites such as CareerBuilder and LinkedIn.
+Research shows that 80% of the available jobs are not even posted on online sites like CareerBuilder and LinkedIn.
 You read that right.
-Kind of unbelievable isn’t it?!?
+Unbelievable isn’t it?!?
 So many people looking for product manager jobs have been disappointed by applying to hundreds of jobs they found online.
 The best thing you can do is tap into your network and look for hidden jobs.

 3. Join one of the many product management online communities

-I wrote about these communities in my blog post “50,000 Product Managers are waiting to connect with you!”
+I wrote about these communities in my blog post, “50,000 Product Managers are waiting to connect with you!”
 And the title doesn’t lie.
-If you were to join the four product manager communities I describe in that article, you would have access to 50,000 product managers that are actively engaging in a vibrant community where you can find jobs, learn about best practices and so much more.
+If you were to join the four product manager communities I describe in that article, you would have access to 50,000 product managers actively engaging in a vibrant community where you can find jobs, learn about best practices, and so much more.
 If you’re not already a member of an online community like this, I highly recommend you do so today!

 4. Don’t dive into those job boards or start working on your resume

-I realize this tip may surprise you, but before you look for jobs or update your resume, it’s important to spend time assessing your skills, evaluating your strengths and weaknesses, and creating an elevator pitch.
+I realize this tip may surprise you, but before you look for jobs or update your resume, it’s crucial to assess your skills, evaluate your strengths and weaknesses, and create an elevator pitch.
 Yes, that’s right.
-You should create a personal elevator pitch before you update your resume, your LinkedIn profile, or look at job postings.
+You should create a personal elevator pitch before updating your resume, LinkedIn profile, or looking at job postings.

-Understanding your skills and expertise and honing that down into an impactful elevator pitch is something I teach in my PM Job Search Bootcamp.
-This is foundational work that you need to do before you work on your resume and apply to product manager jobs.
+Understanding your skills and expertise and honing that down into an impactful elevator pitch is something I teach in my coaching program.
+This is foundational work that you need to do before working on your resume and applying to product manager jobs.

 5. Get the help of an expert

 If you’re ready to invest in your career and kickstart your PM job search, schedule a free call with me to learn more about my Product Manager Job Search Intensive 1:1 Coaching Program.
-Or send me an email if you’d like to be added to the waitlist for my PM Job Search Bootcamp which will be happening in September.
+Or send me an email if you’d like to be added to the waitlist for my PM Job Search Bootcamp, which will be re-launching soon.